How Can Diabetes Affect Breath Alcohol Tests?/ October 21, 2011

 One major problem with breath alcohol testing devices is that they can result in false test results in diabetics that lead to OVI charges.

-If you’re a diabetic who’s been charged with DUI in Columbus, you need an Experienced DUI Lawyer on your side.Related Posts
+If you’re a diabetic who’s been charged with DUI in Columbus, you need the best Columbus DUI lawyer on your side.Related Posts